adaptlearning/adapt-contrib-languagePicker/README.md

 ## Settings Overview

-This extensiion is configured in *config.json* with the attributes that follow.
+This extension is configured in *config.json* with the attributes that follow.
 The attributes are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-languagePicker/blob/master/example.json).

 ## Attributes